Tango: Tango nuevo

 A newer style sometimes called tango nuevo or 'new tango' was popularized after 1980 by a younger generation of musicians and dancers. Ástor Piazzolla, composer and virtuoso of the bandoneón (so-called "tango accordion") played a major role in the innovation of traditional tango music.
 The embrace is often quite open and elastic, permitting the leader to initiate a great variety of complex figures.
 This style is often associated with those who enjoy dancing to jazz- and techno-tinged, electronic and alternative music inspired in old tangos, in addition to traditional Tango compositions.

 Tango nuevo is largely fueled by a fusion between tango music and electronica (electrotango), though the style can be adapted to traditional tango and even non-tango songs.
 Gotan Project released its first tango fusion album in 2000, quickly following with La Revancha del Tango in 2001.
 Bajofondo Tango Club, a Rioplatense music band consisting of seven musicians from Argentina and Uruguay, released their first album in 2002.
 Tanghetto's album Emigrante (electrotango) appeared in 2003 and was nominated for a Latin Grammy in 2004.
 These and other electronic tango fusion songs bring an element of revitalization to the tango dance, serving to attract a younger group of dancers.

 New tango songs

 Tango Porteño.
 Two Argentine tango street dancers in Corrientes street, Buenos Aires, 2020.

-In the second half of the 1990s, a movement of new tango songs was born in Buenos Aires.
+In the second half of the 1990s, a movement of new tango songs was born perner in Buenos Aires.
 It was mainly influenced by the old orchestra style rather than by Piazzolla's renewal and experiments with electronic music.
 The novelty lies in the new songs, with today's lyrics and language, which find inspiration in a wide variety of contemporary styles.

-In the 2000s, the movement grew with prominent figures such as the Orquesta Típica Fernandez Fierro, whose creator, Julián Peralta, would later start Astillero and the Orquesta Típica Julián Peralta.
+In the 2000s, the movement grew with prominent figures such as the Orquesta típica Fernandez Fierro, whose creator, Julián Peralta, would later start Astillero and the Orquesta Típica Julián Peralta.
 Other bands also have become part of the movement such as the Orquesta Rascacielos, Altertango, Ciudad Baigón, as well as singer and songwriters Alfredo "Tape" Rubín, Victoria di Raimondo, Juan Serén, Natalí de Vicenzo and Pacha González.